 Easy A and Teenage Sexuality

 Whether we were actually at the party where it went down or heard about it at school the Monday after, we’ve all witnessed it.
 Two people hook up.
 As they walk into school, the rumor spreads with their every step.
 You would think the two people, that engaged in the exact same act, would be treated similarly.
 And yet as the guy walks down the hall he is suddenly not just another teen boy in baggy jeans with a serious case of bed head.
 No, somewhow he has rippling muscles and locks flowing in the wind as he arrives on his noble steed.
-He gets off his horse, throws a football, chops some wood, sprays axe from head to toe and lets everybody bask in his hyper-masculinity. ”He scored” the townspeople high schoolers whisper to one another …
+He gets off his horse, throws a football, chops some wood, sprays axe from head to toe and lets everybody bask in his hyper-masculinity. ”He scored” …

 Feminism, Pop-Culture | Posted by Heather A on 09/14/2010